gloopy49/DataScience/README.md

-1. Library used in this project:
+1.Library used in this project:
     -pandas
     -numpy
     -scipy
     -sklearn
     -matplotlib
     -seaborn
-2. Motivation of the project:
+2.Motivation of the project:
 This is a classification task with the aim of predicting which loans will default.
 Hopefully this model could help investors to make decisions of investing the loans with different risks.